 Karina wears a printed midi and boots from Phase Eight.

 Boots are, of course, essential at this time of year, but I’ve always found it difficult to decide which boot iterations look best with mini, midi and maxi dresses respectively.
 So, I set about rectifying that.

 Having spent large amounts of time trawling through the social media ether, I can say with complete certainty that I’ve found the combinations that work best.
 From maxi and mini to lace-up and Western, keep scrolling to discover which boots to wear with mini, midi and maxi dresses once and for all.

 Thanks to the space between the hem and your boots, minidresses loan themselves well to more ornate boot styles, such as lace-up fronts, as well as more directional silhouettes, including Western iterations.
 That said, they can look incredibly sexy worn with thigh-high boots.

 Typically speaking, there are few boots that won't go with midi dresses.
 But, in our opinion, the strongest pairing is slouchy knee-high boots; particularly when you match them to the shade of your dress.
-As far as flats are concerned, a chunky hiking boot will also work—the midi length will stop them from looking frumpy.
+As far as flats are concerned, a chunky moto boot will also work—the midi length will stop them from looking frumpy.
 If you're petite or desire a little extra height, why not consider an on-trend platform sole shoes.

 Maxi dresses can often feel as if they're swamping you, which is why we recommend donning pointed-toe heeled boots, which will help to elongate your frame.
 Often floaty, we also suggest trying a white or suede style for a softer finish than typically heavy leather.